 As the “wild, wild west” days of the internet are being left behind, major industries such as healthcare, financial services and medical/biotechnology are being compelled to encrypt their sensitive data, to meet nationwide / global regulations and guidelines.
 The EU passed a policy dealing with the encryption of personal data for all companies operating within its borders.
 Failure to conform to such regulations can lead to severe fines and other penalties.
 But even industries that aren’t compelled by regulators to follow encryption guidelines need to be proactive for purely business reasons.
 Data breaches can lead to reputational fallout, legal action and loss of sensitive or proprietary data, belonging to the business.
 Ultimately, in both regulated and unregulated industries, being vigilant about following legal or industry standards is important to the bottom line.

-As a full-featured key management lifecycle platform, StorMagic SvKMS can help meet complex legal requirements across a wide variety of regulations, not only in cloud but also on-premise and hybrid services, including:
+As a full-featured key management lifecycle platform, StorMagic SvKMS can help meet complex legal requirements across a wide variety of regulations, not only in cloud but also on-premises and hybrid services, including:

 - Health Insurance Portability and Accountability Act (HIPAA)